syntithenai/opensnips/snips-react-satellite/README.md

 ## Quickstart

-!!
-Ensure the snips voice services are running on localhost
+- !!
+Ensure the snips voice services are running on localhost.
+The package only makes sense when used with a Snips voice server.

+- !!
+Note that the mqtt server must support web sockets for a web browser to talk directly.

+There are no settings in the snips mqtt server for websockets so an external broker may be required.
+See the docker files for websocket configuration of mosquitto.

 Run the example